 The Handbook of U.S. Labor Statistics is recognized as an authoritative resource on the U.S. labor force.
 It continues and enhances the Bureau of Labor Statistics's (BLS) discontinued publication, Labor Statistics.
 It allows the user to understand recent developments as well as to compare today's economy with past history.

-The 24th edition includes a new chapter titled “The Impact of Coronavirus (COVID-19) on the Labor Force”.
-This chapter examines the impact that COVID-19 had on the labor market throughout 2020.
-Specifically, it addresses the sharp decline in employment in unemployment, the rise of telework, and provides information on how Americans planned to use their stimulus payments.
+This edition examines the impact that COVID-19 had on the labor market throughout 2020.
+Specifically, it discusses the sharp decline in employment, the rise of telework, and information on how Americans used their stimulus payments.
+In addition, it also includes a completely updated chapter on prices and inflation.

 The Handbook is a comprehensive reference providing an abundance of data on a variety of topics including: